Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Autocast and autorepair icon borders now properly show up.
 - Added list of traits to the "Traits" entry in the "Game Concepts" section of the encyclopedia.
+- Moved "Load Game" button from the main menu to the "Single Player Game" submenu.

 * Units
 - Fixed bug which caused archers to throw arrows when doing their melee attack against buildings.